brob/trucks/README.md

 trucks
 ======
-This is still in pre-alpha
+This is still a pre-alpha food truck tracker